Frequently Asked Questions

 Fees

-In a multi-employer pension plan such as Medicus, fees are not generally charged directly to individual members.
+In a defined benefit multi-employer pension plan such as Medicus, fees are not generally charged directly to individual members.

-In a multi-employer pension plan such as Medicus, fees are not generally charged directly to individual members.
+In a defined benefit multi-employer pension plan such as Medicus, fees are not generally charged directly to individual members.

 The Administrative Board oversees and manages all fees related to the plan, which are paid by the pension fund from the contributions and investment earnings of the fund.
 This includes the investment management fees and other costs to run the plan, such as pension administration, plan management and actuarial costs.

-In a multi-employer pension plan such as Medicus, fees are not generally charged directly to individual members.
+In a defined benefit multi-employer pension plan such as Medicus, fees are not generally charged directly to individual members.

 However, there are a few circumstances where administrative costs or penalties are charged to participating employers.